English - From Classroom to Career Freshman Year

 The English Major gives you flexibility to adapt to changing work environments.
 Look for opportunities in class to develop your ability to write, analyze, and argue, then gain experience by pairing these skills with on-campus activities, internships and other pre-professional opportunities.

-I think that to younger students, the list of things to do freshman year might be overwhelming - although they should be doing all of those things. - Mary Kate McCormick '12, English; executive assistant at Lucky magazine in New York
+I think that for younger students, the list of things to do freshman year might be overwhelming - although it's important to start early to see what they enjoy.

 What is your "dream job" after graduation?
 What are you passionate about?
 Talk to your faculty advisor, What are you passionate about?
 Talk to your faculty advisor, favorite professors, other mentors, and Career Planning.
 As an English Major, how can you use your remaining time at Fairfield to prepare for it through class work, internships, volunteer activities, summer jobs, leadership positions with clubs and organizations, and other relevant out of class experiences.